openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 The bridge representing the Niko Home Control IP-interface needs to be added first in the things file or through Paper UI.
 A bridge can be auto-discovered or created manually.
 No bridge configuration is required when using auto-discovery.
+An auto-discovered bridge will have an IP-address parameter automatically filled with the current IP-address of the IP-interface.

 The IP-address and port can be set when manually creating the bridge.

-If the IP-address is set, no attempt will be made to discover the correct IP-address. ou are responsible to force a fixed IP address on the Niko Home Control IP-interface through settings in your DHCP server.
+If the IP-address is set on a manually created bridge, no attempt will be made to discover the correct IP-address.
+You are responsible to force a fixed IP address on the Niko Home Control IP-interface through settings in your DHCP server.

 The port is set to 8000 by default and should match the port used by the Niko Home Control IP-interface.